-If a conflict leads to advice or action that is inappropriate or compromises our client's interests, we will not rely on disclosure, but will mitigate the situation.
+Conflicts that lead to advice or action that is inappropriate or compromises our client's interests will not be tolerated.
+If such a situation arises, we will not rely on disclosure, but will take appropriate action to mitigate this situation.